Thomas Fairfax: Civil War

-When the civil war broke out in 1642, his father, Lord Fairfax, was appointed general of the Parliamentary forces in the north, and Sir Thomas was made lieutenant-general of the horse under him.
-Both father and son distinguished themselves in the campaigns in Yorkshire.
+When the civil war began in 1642, his father, Lord Fairfax, was appointed general of the Parliamentary forces in the north, and Sir Thomas was then made lieutenant-general of the horse under him.
+Both father and son distinguished themselves in the Yorkshire campaigns.

-In 1643 a minor battle between Royalists for Charles I and a small group of Roundheads under Fairfax, who were en route from Tadcaster to Leeds, took place at Seacroft.
-Fairfax was obliged to retreat across Bramham moor and summed up the Battle of Seacroft Moor as 'the greatest loss we ever received'.
+In 1643, a minor battle between Cavaliers for Charles I and a small group of Roundheads under Fairfax, who were en route from Tadcaster to Leeds, took place at Seacroft.
+Fairfax was obliged to retreat across Bramham moor, and summed up the Battle of Seacroft Moor as 'the greatest loss we ever received'.

-Sometimes severely defeated, but more often successful, and always energetic, prudent and resourceful, father and son contrived to keep up the struggle until the crisis of 1644, when York was held by the Marquess of Newcastle against the combined forces of the English Parliamentarians and the Scots, and Prince Rupert hastened with all available forces to its relief.
+Sometimes severely defeated, but more often successful, and always energetic, prudent and resourceful, father and son contrived to keep up the struggle until the crisis of 1644, when York was held by the Marquess of Newcastle against the combined besieging forces of the English Parliamentarians and the Scottish Covenanters, while Prince Rupert hastened with all available forces to the relief of the besieged garrison.
 A gathering of eager national forces within a few square miles of ground naturally led to a battle, and Marston Moor (2 July 1644) proved decisive for the struggle in the north.
 The younger Fairfax bore himself with the greatest gallantry in the battle and, though severely wounded, managed to join Oliver Cromwell and the victorious cavalry on the other wing.
-One of his brothers, Colonel Charles Fairfax, was killed in the action.
+One of his brothers, Colonel Charles Fairfax, was killed in action.
 But the Marquess of Newcastle fled the kingdom, and the Royalists abandoned all hope of retrieving their affairs.
-The city of York was taken, and nearly the whole of the north submitted to the Parliament.
+The city of York was taken, and nearly the whole of the north would submit to the Parliament.

-In the West, South and South West of England, however, the Royalist cause was still strong.
+In the West, South and South West of England, however, the Royalist cause remained strong.
 The war had lasted two years, and the nation began to complain of the contributions that were exacted of and the excesses that were committed by the military.
 Dissatisfaction was expressed with the military commanders and, as a preliminary step to reform, the Self-denying Ordinance was passed.
 This involved the removal of the Earl of Essex from the supreme command, along with other Members of Parliament.
-This was followed by the New Model Ordinance, which replaced the locally raised Parliamentary regiments with a unified army.
+This was then followed by the New Model Ordinance, which replaced the locally raised Parliamentary regiments with a unified army.
 Sir Thomas Fairfax was selected as the new Lord General, with Cromwell as his Lieutenant-General and cavalry commander.
-After a short preliminary campaign, the New Model Army justified its existence, and "the rebels' new brutish general", as the king called him, proved his capacity as commander-in-chief in the decisive Battle of Naseby (14 June 1645).
+After a short preliminary campaign, the New Model Army justified its existence, and "the rebels' new brutish general", as the king had called him, proved his capacity as commander-in-chief in the decisive Battle of Naseby (14 June 1645).
 The king fled to Wales.
 Fairfax besieged Leicester, and was successful at Taunton, Bridgwater and Bristol.
 The whole of the west was soon reduced.